asemic-horizon/notes-simplicial-homology/README.txt

 This documents my ongoing understanding on simplicial complexes, Hodge Laplacians and parts of Hodge theory.
-Please expect it to contain inaccuracies\sidenote, errors and downright misapprehensions, and leave me feedback whenever appropriate.
+I'm learning this on my own, so please expect it to contain inaccuracies, errors and downright misapprehensions, and leave me feedback whenever appropriate.